hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

-In a plain Spring WebFlux application, you need create a custom main class to start the application.
+In a plain Spring application, you need create a custom main class to start the application.

 ```java
 @Configuration